What Is Mesothelioma Cancer?

 - Tunica Serosa Uteri – surrounds the female internal reproductive organs

-Mesothelioma is still considered a rare form of cancer, occuring more often in men than in women.
+Mesothelioma is still considered a rare form of cancer, occurring more often in men than in women.
 Risk does increase with age but it can appear in men or women at any age.

 Risk Factors of Mesothelioma